monomelodies/monad/docs/samples/index.md

-# Wordpress plugin sample app

-Code is best explained by examples, so let's get out hands dirty and setup a Monad plugin for the popular Wordpress blog system.
+Code is best explained by examples, so let's get our hands dirty and setup a Monad plugin for the popular Wordpress blog system.

-When plugging into Monad, there's a number of important concepts to wrap your head around:

-- The API interface

-## Connecting to the API
+## Prerequisite: WP REST API

-First and foremost, we have to tell our plugin how to communicate with the backend.
-We're going to use the more-or-less official WP JSON API for this.
-The following assumtions are made in this tutorial with respect to paths:

-- Monad is publicly available under `/monad/`;
-- Wordpress is installed under `/wordpress/` and the JSON API plugin is setup;
-- Our module is available under `/modules/wordpress/`.

-Let's start by defining our base module class in `/modules/wordpress/wp.js`:
+This is a popular but far-from-perfect plugin that exposes the WP database through a common API.
+We could bitch about it for hours, but it's the de facto standard so we're going to use it.
+You can find the plugin here:
+`https://wordpress.org/plugins/json-rest-api/`.
+Install it in your Wordpress site via the normal plugin system.

+For this tutorial, we'll assume the API is available under `/wp/`.
+Similarly, we'll put our admin stuff in `/admin/wp/` with an entry point `/admin/wp/angular.js`.
+We'll also focus on managing _posts_.
+(By the time we've finished, building managers for categories, comments etc. should be obvious to you.)

+## Entry points
+We'll fill in the details later:

+    // /admin/wp/post/angular.js
+    "use strict";

+    import {Module} from '../../monad/src/Module';

+    export default Module('wp/post', [], {
+    });

+Also, a main Wordpress entry point with a dependency on the `wp/post` module:

+    // /admin/wp/angular.js
+    "use strict";

-    import {Module} from "/monad/assets/js/monad";
+    import {Module} from '../monad/src/Module';

-    export class WP extends Module
+    import {default as post} from './post/angular';

+    export default Module('wp', [post], {
+    });

+And a generic entry point for the entire administrator:

+    // /admin/tutorial.js
+    "use strict";

+    import {Monad} from './monad/src/angular';
+    import {default as wp} from './wp/angular';

+    angular.module('monad', [Monad, wp]);

+## Authentication
+Wordpress has its own authentication system, so we need to tell Monad how to work with that.

+## Manager
+    // /admin/wp/post/manager.js
+    "use strict";

+    let http;

-    {
+    class Manager {

-        constructor() {
+        constructor($http) {
-            this._api = '/wordpress/wp-json';
-            this._name = 'wordpress';
+            http = $http;
         }

+        list(params = {}) {
+            return http.get('/wp/posts?paged=' + (params.page || 1));
         }

-## Registering the plugin

-We need a central file that tells Monad what plugins we have.
-Monad assumes this can be imported from `/js/monad`.
-Let's create it:

-    import {Monad} from "/monad/assets/js/monad";
-    import {WP} from "/modules/wordpress/wp";

-    Monad.registerModule(new WP());

-## Setting up post actions
+        find(params = {}) {
+            return http.get('/wp/posts/' + params.id);
+        }

+    }

+    Manager.$inject = ['$http'];

+    export {Manager};